 In addition to any academic conditions which are set, you will also be required to meet the following requirements:

 If you are offered a place, you will be required to complete a Financial Declaration in order to meet your financial condition of admission.

 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

 You will be able to participate in the rich research culture of Oxford’s Digital Scholarship @ Oxford.
 This includes a programme of talks and seminars, an annual Summer School, and networking opportunities within Oxford's vibrant digital scholarship community at the Bodleian's Centre for Digital Scholarship.

-You will also have access to a common room/study space.
+You will have access to a study space.
 The Oxford Centre for Research in the Humanities (TORCH) offers a stimulating range of interdisciplinary activities.
 Further opportunities for exchange are provided by the interdisciplinary communities fostered within individual colleges.

 You will also be able to attend seminars and other events from across the faculties of the Humanities Division, thereby encountering a wide range of leading writers, critics, and theorists from within and beyond the University.

 Oxford has internationally renowned libraries and archives.
 The combined collections of the Bodleian Libraries contain more than 11 million printed items, in addition to more than 50,000 e-journals and a vast quantity of manuscripts, maps, music and other materials.
 The Centre for Digital Scholarship, based in the Weston Library, is a hub for translating innovative digital technologies into multidisciplinary academic practice and public engagement.
 The centre runs a range of talks, workshops, training events, symposiums, and conferences.